svevia/spring-petclinic/README.md

 Add agent credentials to the yaml file in the “agent” folder.

-Start the app in a set of docker containers (1 app + 1 database server with 2 db instances) with the following commands:
+Start the app in a set of docker containers (2 apps + 1 database server with 2 db instances) with the following commands:

 docker compose build \
 docker compose up